 He was approaching the end of his air conditioning repair course.
 Through Daniel and Maria, he met others like him who possessed a fragile, threatening ugliness.
 Like Erik, the comic book artist from Vermont, who was training to supplement his income as a night bookkeeper.

 "I just don't make personal appearances," said Erik.
 "It's bad for sales."

 They sat around his table, drinking Bim Black, watching the light fade.
-They had no desire to go anywhere because they knew that doing so would be absolutely pointless.
+They had no desire to go anywhere because they knew doing so would be absolutely pointless.

 "They often want to meet me," said Eric, his voice partially lost within his sinuses.
 "They send me letters, even with photographs.
 Sometimes bikini shots, really actually quite attractive women.
 Before I realized what the problem was, I used to send autographed head shots in return.
 I'd send out the head shot, and then I'd never hear back.
-Once this girl who had sent me dozens of photos and letters felt so bad when she got my head shot that she wrote back telling me that she was planning to move to New Zealand.
+Once this girl who had sent me dozens of photos and letters felt so bad when she got my head shot, she wrote back telling me she was planning to move to New Zealand.
 It was hilarious.
-You could tell that she was disappointed by the head shot, but she wanted to preserve my feelings, and so she came up with this weird story.
+You could tell she was disappointed by the head shot, but she wanted to preserve my feelings, and so she came up with this weird story.
 Totally crazy shit.
 All I wrote was my number and look me up next time you're in LA.
 I knew I probably shouldn't have sent it, but I wanted to see what would happen.
 You could tell she had constructed some elaborate fantasy around me."

 Erik suddenly began to laugh, a kind of spastic convulsion beginning at his diaphragm, rolling up through his esophagus, releasing a hollow, machine gun, ehehehehehehe.